 Sharing Intelligence Internationally

 At the international level, CSIS works in close collaboration with Canada's traditional allies and shares pertinent intelligence to counter the global threat of terrorism and the proliferation of weapons of mass destruction.
 CSIS also cooperates with a number of other countries and provides information to selected foreign agencies.
 Strict standards and guidelines govern relationships with foreign entities and the sharing of intelligence.
 Prior to entering into such agreements, all CSIS' foreign arrangements must be reviewed by the Minister of Foreign Affairs and International Trade and approved by the Minister of Public Safety Canada.
-In addition, the Security Intelligence Review Committee (SIRC) and the Office of the Inspector General carefully examine these arrangements and monitor the exchange of information to ensure that the terms of the arrangements are upheld.
+In addition, the Security Intelligence Review Committee (SIRC) carefully examine these arrangements and monitor the exchange of information to ensure that the terms of the arrangements are upheld.
 For more information, see Accountability and Review.

 - Date modified: